cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 In the course of the CPace protocol A sends one message MSGa to B and B sends one message, MSGb to A. CPace does not mandate any ordering, i.e. both, applications where MSGa always comes first and applications where either MSGa or MSGb might come first can use CPace.
-We will refer these two use-cases as "initiator-responder" and "symmetric" setting respectively.
+We will refer these two use-cases as "initiator-responder" (A always comes first) and "symmetric" setting (no ordering enforced) respectively.

 As a result of the protocol CPace will either abort (in case of an invalid received message) or output an intermediate session key (ISK).
 A and B will produce the same ISK value if and only if both sides did